espeak-ng/espeak-ng/README.md

 do not appear in the source repository until later releases, so have been excluded from the historical commits to align them better with the 1.24.02 source commit.

-## Feedback

-Test latest development version at [eSpeakNG online](https://odo.lv/Espeak).

-Report bugs to the [espeak-ng issues](https://github.com/espeak-ng/espeak-ng/issues) page on GitHub.

-Look at and subscribe to [eSpeakNG mailing list](https://groups.io/g/espeak-ng) to view and discuss other related topics.

 ## License Information